 In agriculture research in Laos, NAFRI is the only one research institute in the country.
-National university of Laos and its network namely Souphanouvong university in Louangprabang province, Savannakhet university in Savannakhet province, Champassak university in Champasak province also carried out the agriculture research.
-In 2003, The principal agricultural research agency, the National Agriculture and Forestry Research Institute (NAFRI) accounted for 90 percent of Laos' agricultural R&D spending in 2003 (Gert-Jan Stads et al, 2006).
+National University of Laos and its network including Souphanouvong University in Louangprabang province, Savannakhet University in Savannakhet province, and Champassak University in Champasak province also carry out the agriculture research.
+In 2003, The principal agricultural research agency, the National Agriculture and Forestry Research Institute (NAFRI) accounted for 90 per cent of Laos' agricultural R&D spending in 2003 (Gert-Jan Stads et al., 2006).